 ❌ Complicated Mechanics ❌ Helpless against bad RNG ❌ Very difficult to play perfectly ❌ Needs many Keys to fish with ❌ Huge Troubles on few Targets

-The Mundunugu's Regaliaset along with the other core items provides a 201.0 multiplicative damage bonus to Spirit Barrage, your main damage ability.
+The Mundunugu's Regaliaset provides upwards of 20,000% damage bonus to Spirit Barrage, your main damage ability.

 Ring of Royal Grandeur in the cube will allow to wear the Captain Crimson's Trimmingsset using the Belt and one other piece of your choosing (Pants or Boots).

-The Barber is the main item behind the special mechanics of the build, as well as giving a huge 6.0 multiplicative damage bonus.
+The Barber is the main item behind the special mechanics of the build, as well as giving a huge 500% damage bonus.
 Playing around its effect is the key aspect of the build.

-Gazing Demise adds another up to 4.5 multiplicative damage buff on top of buffing your Manitou's attack speed (overall ~x20 damage increase for that rune).
+Gazing Demise adds another up to 450% damage increase on top of buffing your Manitou's attack speed (overall ~x20 damage increase for that rune).

-Ring of Emptiness activated by Locust Swarm Pestilence adds another 3.0 multiplier.
+Ring of Emptiness activated by Locust Swarm Pestilence adds another 300% damage increase.

 Lakumba's Ornament goes along with Sacred Harvester and Soul Harvest Languish for a total of 30% bonus Intelligence, 100% Armor and 60% damage reduction, constituting as your main source of defences.